 Car recalls happen more than you might realize.
 The government keeps a list of them on safercar.gov, where you can see 8 recalls listed for July already!

 But the Nissan case stands out because of its massive scale: 11,000 is a relatively high number for recalls.
 The other 7 recalls this month include only a few hundred vehicles or less.

 As car accident attorneys in Memphis, we examine product liability issues all the time in automotive crashes.
+Call us when you need an auto accident lawyer Memphis, TN residents trust to protect their best interests.
 Was the seat belt working properly?
 Did the airbags inflate?
 And now, in the case of 2012 Nissan Jukes, did the seat backs remain in place?